Nordln/indesign-html-merge/README.md

 # Indesign HTML5 Merging and Optimisation Workflow

-This repository contains a set of scripts designed to prepare and optimise HTML files exported from Adobe InDesign for single-asset web publication.
+This repository contains a set of scripts designed to prepare and optimise HTML files exported from Adobe InDesign for single-asset web publication for present use and future archival.

 ## Use Case